guyvorster/Getting_and_Cleaning_Data_Course_Project/README.md

 	* The two input data-sets provided consisted of "test" data and "train" data.
 	* Each category (test and train) contained data files from smartphone sensors, the activity performed and the subject performing the activity.
-	* The data-sets were combined to create an inclusive data-set of sensor data, user data and activity data.
+	* The data-sets were imported va read.table statements and combined to create an inclusive data-set of sensor data, user data and activity data.
 	* The combined data-set consisted of 561 sensor reading variables over xxx observations.
 	* The combined data-set also contained a variable for the activity performed per observation as well as the subject performing the activity.
+	* The variable names (561) were contained in a separate file.
+This file was read in using read.table.
+Because there were some duplicate names in the file, the make.names function was used to ensure unique names.
+These feature names were then used as the names for te combined data-set's features.

 2. Narrow the Focus to Average & Standard Deviation Columns (Pre-Processing Step #2):